 What’s more, our sister company, Crown Oil, offers Carbon Offset Red Diesel which is simply an environmentally-friendly version of red diesel.
 It works exactly the same way and you don’t need to make any changes to your engines.
 Through opting for Carbon Offset Red Diesel, we help you to offset the carbon dioxide emissions released through your vehicle’s consumption and purchase carbon credits on your behalf.

-To support with the UK’s commitment to reducing carbon emissions by 80% by at least 2050, the government has announced new plans for measuring carbon emissions.
+To support the UK’s commitment to reducing carbon emissions by 80% by at least 2050, the government has announced new plans for measuring carbon emissions.
 The Streamlined Energy and Carbon Reporting (SECR) regulations are set to take effect in 2019 which will replace the CRC Energy Efficiency Scheme.

 Carbon reporting is the first vital step for companies to make reductions in greenhouse gases.
 By measuring and reporting on emissions, companies can start to set targets and put in place carbon management initiatives to reduce emissions in the future.
 The scheme is designed to streamline and minimise the complexity of the carbon and energy reporting landscape.

 Who does it affect?

 ✓ Companies with more than 250 employees

 ✓ Companies with an annual turnover over £36m

 ✓ Companies with an annual balance sheet larger than £18m

 Their energy usage must be calculated and reported which will include electricity, gas and transport.

 Here at Crown Oil Environmental, we offer a wide array of environmental services to help prevent damaging our planet.
 From fuel oil testing, fuel polishing to fuel uplifting, our team of experts have a wealth of experience in the industry.